 Timescales and Other Essentials

 For both the US and the European job market, your job market paper should be ready for September of your fourth year.
-Mid-September you will need to make travel and accommodation arrangements for the meeting (the department will meet these costs up to a limit of £1200).
+For the US, you will need to make travel and accommodation arrangements by mid-September (the department will meet these costs up to a limit of £1200).
 Having previously decided on your chosen referees, the final version of your job market paper should be sent to to your referees by mid October.
-At the same time you will be asked to upload the abstract of job market paper and a copy of your polished CV to the departmental web page and attend an individual meeting with the placement committee.
+At the same time you will be asked to upload the abstract of your job market paper and a copy of your polished CV to the departmental web page and attend an individual meeting with the placement committee.

 Mock interviews will be arranged with members of faculty in early December to prepare you for the January meeting.
 This is a valuable experience, since it gives you an idea of what to expect in a real interview.
 You should have prepared a speech of not more than fifteen minutes that describes your research.
 However, be prepared to respond to questions before you finish your presentation and to change that presentation if your interviewers seem to be interested in questions that you did not anticipate.

 You should ensure you present your paper in one of the Work In Progress meetings, which regularly take place in the department.
 There is a WIP meeting in each of the main research areas in the department.
-Be sure to get in touch with the organiser of that workshop at the beginning of the first term to schedule a presentation, preferably in term one.
+Be sure to get in touch with the organiser of that workshop at the beginning of the first term to ensure you schedule a presentation in term one.
 It is useful for your presentation to occur before you have any interviews or job talks.

 If you want to obtain interviews, it is important to have a telephone number where you can be reached.
 This can be either a mobile phone that you always carry or a telephone that is capable of recording messages.